FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/Security_features/sr_ma_ip_filtering.md

 ## Dynamic whitelist

-Gateway can instruct <span class="mc-variable suite_variables.SecureRelayName variable">Secure Relay</span> Router Agent to create a list of IP addresses from accepted connections to listen points with Security Termination and Protocol Login.
+Gateway can instruct {{< Gateway/securerelayname  >}} Router Agent to create a list of IP addresses from accepted connections to listen points with Security Termination and Protocol Login.
 This feature is called the *dynamic whitelist*, in contrast to the *static whitelist* which requires user interaction.

 -   the dynamic whitelist can only be built in blacklist operation mode.
 IP addresses are added as soon as the TLS/SSH handshake is performed and authentication is successful.
 As such, they are added to the list of valid partners.
 -   Filtering using this list will work only in whitelist mode, in parallel with the existing static list for all listen points that have IP filtering switched on.